 Prior to being appointed city attorney, he was assistant district attorney in the Santa Barbara County District Attorney’s office and served as a deputy attorney general for the State of California assigned to the Special Trials and Investigations Division.

-Mr. Cappello was named one of the Daily Journal’s Top 100 Lawyers in California for 2014.
+Mr. Cappello was named one of the Daily Journal’s Top 100 Lawyers in California for 2014 and 2020.
 In 2007, he was selected as a Top 100 Trial Attorneys in Southern California by the National Trial Lawyers Association and has been named a “Southern California Super Lawyer” since 2007.
 He is AV® Preeminent rated by Martindale-Hubbell and consistently ranked as one of the “Best Lawyers in America” in a U.S. News & World Report annual survey.

 Born and raised in Brooklyn, New York, Mr. Cappello graduated from UCLA in 1962 with an A.B. and from UCLA School of Law in 1965.
 In 2007, he made a $1.25 million gift which led to the creation of the A. Barry Cappello Courtroom on the UCLA campus.
 It serves as UCLA Law’s primary courtroom where students compete in mock trials, moot courts and simulated trials and gain experience arguing in a realistic courtroom environment.
 Mr. Cappello is a frequent guest lecturer and spearheads “The Cappello Series: The Art of the Trial,” a twice-annual lecture series in which students gain insight into litigation techniques and strategies from top practitioners.